 - The University of Huddersfield – Sports Journalism

 - The University of Leed s- English Language and Linguistics

 A 4 in English Language and English Literature.
-If you have not taken English Literature at school get in touch and we will discuss other ways in which we can evaluate your love of reading and essay writing skills!
+Not taken English Literature at school?
+Get in touch and we will discuss other ways in which we can evaluate your love of reading and essay writing skills!